rgalanakis/robgforpps/_pages/meet-rob.md

 Our planet is burning, but we're emitting more carbon than ever.

-**It's easy to point figures and wonder what this has to do with PPS or public schools.**
+**It's easy to point fingers and wonder what this has to do with PPS or public schools.**

 **But that's like asking what your hands have to do with your feet.**
 Different roles, but part of the same body.